aws-samples/non-profit-blockchain/ngo-chaincode/README.md

 package.json  ngo.js
 ```

-Whenever you update the chaincode you can simply copy it to this folder.
+You can repeat this process whenever you update the chaincode.

 Install the chaincode on the peer nodes.
 You'll install it to each peer node separately by setting the appropriate ENV variables
 before doing a `peer chaincode install`.
 This simply copies the chaincode to the peer node.
 If you are upgrading the chaincode,